 VARIOUS INDIVIDUAL PIECES

 Most of the pieces found bellow are available at various galleries within South Africa, many at my Art Studio in Woodstock.
-As will become apparent, I enjoy using a variety of recycled surfaces as my canvases.
-Taking inspiration from not only my surroundings but from the surfaces themselves I am able to create works that have a life of their own.
-The subject speaks to the canvas, and the canvas speaks back opening up a channel for multidirectional dialogue which extends beyond the artwork itself.
+As will become apparent, Lisette enjoys using a variety of recycled surfaces as her canvases.
+Taking inspiration from not only her surroundings but from the surfaces themselves she is able to create works that have a life of their own.
+The subject speaks to the canvas, and the canvas speaks back- opening up a channel for multidirectional dialogue which extends beyond the artwork itself.

-I encourage observers to look closely at the artworks in my collection, imaginatively allowing themselves to solve the puzzles which lie beneath.
-There are no correct answers, and beyond creating a dialogue within my art I hope to create a dialogue between my art and its observers.
-Taking creative liberties will allow my audience to explore the subjective meaning they project onto my work, and may well allow them to reverse the gaze and explore the origin of such projections within themselves.
+Lisette encourages observers to look closely at the artworks in her collection, imaginatively allowing themselves to solve the puzzles which lie beneath.
+There are no correct answers, and beyond creating a dialogue within her art she hopes to create a dialogue between her art and its observers.
+Taking creative liberties will allow her audience to explore the subjective meaning they project onto her work, and may well allow them to reverse the gaze and explore the origin of such projections within themselves.

 Bars // Life drawing; 59 x 84 CM.
 Available at Stateoftheart.